 “I always knew I wanted to go to college,” Cleo said, “but the road to receiving higher education was unclear because I knew how expensive it was.”

 Her family had moved to the U.S. from the Philippines when she was four years old.
-She experienced first-hand the financial and cultural struggles that many immigrants face and was eager to continue her own path with college degree.
+She experienced first-hand the financial and cultural struggles that many immigrants face and was eager to continue her own path with a college degree.

 When she heard about Running Start in her sophomore year of high school, she jumped at the opportunity, setting up a meeting with her counselor and burning through her placement tests.